Visualize Evidence Skillfully

 Pie Charts

 Pie charts represent allocations of a whole.
 They can be used to show a distribution of budget expenditures or how much of your workday you spend on various tasks.
-Best practices for making pie charts are:
+Best practices for making pie charts include:

-- Place segment of interest at top.
+• Place segment of interest at top.
 This keeps your receiver’s attention focused on the most important slice.

-- Label each segment with its category name and percentage.
+• Label each segment with its category name and percentage.
 Direct labels are generally easier to read than using a legend.

-- Don’t have too many “slices” of pie.
+• Avoid creating too many “slices” of pie.
 Pie charts get hard to read if they have more than 7 or 8 slices.
 Consolidate less important pieces into an “other” slice.

-- Make sure all your slices add up to 100%.
+• Make sure all your slices add up to 100%.
 If they don’t, you’ve made a mistake somewhere.

 Bar and Column Charts

 Bar and column charts compare the value or measurement of items.
 What makes bar (horizontal) and column (vertical) charts different from pie charts is that each number is independent and together, the values do not necessarily add up to 100%.
 Bar charts can be used to show annual sales volume of different flavors of ice cream or how many alumni work at various local companies.
-Best practices for making bar charts are:
+Best practices for making bar charts include:

-- Logically order your bars.
+• Logically order your bars.
 You should strategically order the bars in a way that will make the most sense to your receiver, whether that is alphabetical, numerical (in ascending or descending order based on value), or some other method.

-- Clearly indicate the units of measurement on the y-axis.
+• Clearly indicate the units of measurement on the y-axis.

-- If your receiver needs specific numbers or if you want to emphasize the values of the bars, label each bar.
+• If your receiver needs specific numbers or if you want to emphasize the values of the bars, label each bar.
 If your receiver needs only to understand the basic trend, then omit the labels

 Line Charts

 Line charts identify trends over time.
 Line charts can be used to show how social media engagement has increased over time or how stock prices have fluctuated over the past week or past decade.
-Best practices for making line charts are:
+Best practices for making line charts include:

-- Represent time on the horizontal axis, moving from left to right.
+• Represent time on the horizontal axis, moving from left to right.

-- Use no more than four lines on each chart.
+• Use no more than four lines on each chart.

-- Differentiate the lines using different colors or line designs.
+• Differentiate the lines using different colors or line designs.

-- Clearly label each line.
+• Clearly label each line.

-- Start the Y-axis at 0.
+• Start the Y-axis at 0.
 If you start the axis at a higher number (called “truncating” the axis), it can misrepresent the trend you are showing.

 Communication Tip: Which Chart Should You Use?